colmap/colmap/doc/tutorial.rst

 will exit ungracefully if the same camera model is shared among all images but not all images have the same size or EXIF focal length.
-If you have several groups of images that share the same intrinsic camera parameters, you can easily modify the camera models at a later point (see :ref:`Database Management
+If you have several groups of images that share the same intrinsic camera parameters, you can easily modify the camera models at a later point as well (see :ref:`Database Management
 <database-management>`).
 If in doubt what to choose in this step, simply stick
 to the default parameters.

 You can either detect and extract new features from the images or import existing features from text files.
-COLMAP extracts [lowe04]_ features either on the GPU or the CPU.
+COLMAP extracts SIFT [lowe04]_ features either on the GPU or the CPU.
 The GPU version requires an attached display, while the CPU version is recommended for use on a server.
 In general, the GPU version is favorable as it has a customized feature detection mode that often produces higher quality features in the case of high contrast images.
 If you import existing features, every image must have a text file next to it (e.g., `/path/to/image1.jpg` and `/path/to/image1.jpg.txt`) in the following format::

     NUM_FEATURES 128